 injuries to her middle finger requiring surgery.
 Gwyneth has

 permanent scarring and loss of sensation.
-"It's still
+"It's still painful now,"

 Paul Coleman: In 2008, dog owner Jamal Richards was jailed for nine months after his two bulldog terriers mauled Paul, a delivery postman from Sheffield, while he was delivering mail in December 2007.
 According to witnesses, the animals grabbed a leg each, dragged him to the ground and subjected him to a horrifying prolonged attack.